How to Experience the Peace of God [With Bible Verses]

 There are actually three kinds of peace referenced in the Bible.

-•Peace in our earthly world means a lack of conflict- no more war, no conflict with our neighbors, and no confrontations with friends or family.
+•Peace in our earthly world means a lack of conflict- no more war, health problems or difficult times, and no confrontations with friends or family.
 This worldly kind of peace is usually short-lived and completely dependent on our circumstances.

-•Then there is the personal peace we can experience daily that comes as a blessing from God.
-It comes from a personal relationship with Him, our spiritual growth, knowing who God is (remember His attributes!), and trusting in His plan and power.
+•Then there is the personal peace we can experience daily that comes as a blessing as children of God.
+It comes from a personal, intimate relationship with Him, having knowledge of God, (remember His attributes!), and trusting in His plan and power.
+It comes from the fruit of the Spirit, our wonderful Counselor, that lives within us.

-God’s peace is secure at all times, even in the midst of troubling times.
-His peace does not change with our circumstances!
+God’s peace is secure, even in the midst of troubling times.
+We can have peace of mind because His peace does not change with our circumstances!

 Peace in the Presence of God